 Solar Industry News

-Clean Energy Incentives for Massachusetts Residents
+Clean Energy Incentives for MA Residents

 The Renewable Clean Energy Tax Credit

 With the passing of the Inflation Reduction Act Bill in August 2022, the Solar Tax Credit became the Renewable Clean Energy Tax Credit and received a 10-year extension.
 This credit allows a household to deduct 30% of solar installation costs from federal taxes, and it can be carried forward to future tax years if you cannot take the full credit within one year.
-The 30% rate of credit is available through 2032, and can be applied to other clean energy products.
+The 30% rate of credit is available through 2032 and can be applied to other clean energy products.

 Residents can apply an uncapped 30% credit rate to the cost of installing battery storage.
 Both air-source and hot-water heat pumps also carry a 30% credit rate, capped at $2000.
 Electric vehicle charger installation costs are credited at $1000, and by purchasing either a used or new EV, you’ll receive a credit ranging from $4000 to $7500.